jgranstrom/gonode/README.md

 });
 //go.terminate(); // This line would most likely cause the above command to terminate
 //go.close(); // This would cause gonode to close after the above command has finished

+*Note:* It is important to close gonode when you no longer need it, otherwise you will leave Go hanging while waiting for more command to execute.
+It would waste precious resources and also keep your node process from exiting when you would expect it to.
 ```

 ## Error handling